The short answer is: in most cases, it has caused more problems than it helped. So I developed an ‘open version’.

 Hypnosis itself depends on some minimum level of openness (i.e. a lack of resistance by making the subconscious mind feel at ease, safe and happy).

-Conventional or mainstream hypnotherapists will regularly encounter clients who start resisting being hypnotised and remember these will be clients who specifically sought hypnosis as a therapy.
+Conventional or mainstream hypnotherapists will regularly encounter clients who start resisting being hypnotised, and remember these will be clients who specifically sought hypnosis as a therapy.
 If you seek a hypnotherapist, you want and expect to be hypnotised in the same way that if you see a surgeon; you expect surgery, not other treatments.
-And even then, resistance will be common.
+And even with people seeking out hypnotherapy, resistance will be common.

 It’s even harder in my situation because I am primarily a psychologist who also trained extensively in hypnosis and used it as an adjunct to psychological therapies.
 A lot of my clients either did not know I offered hypnosis or were very sceptical, or apprehensive about it is a therapy option.
 In which case, I had to explore alternative ways to achieve the same results but with different methods.